vipa0z/Microvolts-Reward-System/README.md

 # Microvolts OverVolt: Rewards Server

-A faithful recreation of the Microvolts rewards system, bringing back the functionality of  servers like Surge and THO. providing a complete recreation of the original game's reward mechanics.
+A faithful recreation of the Microvolts rewards system that restores the functionality of servers like Surge and THO.
+This implementation provides a complete recreation of the original game's reward mechanics.

 ## Compatibility